MicrosoftDocs/azure-docs/articles/machine-learning/concept-automated-ml.md

 + **For a low or no-code experience**, see the [Tutorial: Train a classification model with no-code AutoML in Azure Machine Learning studio](tutorial-first-experiment-automated-ml.md).

-How-to articles provide additional detail into what functionality automated ML offers.
+How-to articles provide more detail into what functionality automated ML offers.
 For example,

 + Configure the settings for automatic training experiments
     + [Without code in the Azure Machine Learning studio](how-to-use-automated-ml-for-ml-models.md).